slatedocs/slate/source/includes/_integration.md

 ### The Body of Decision Group

-After decoded the incoming payload, you will get content of the message group.
+After decoding the incoming payload, you will receive the content of the message group.
 Just like how we wrapped the request entries when publishing update request.
-You can just access it by *entries* as the key.
-Then you will get an array of decision entries.
+You can access it by *entries* as the key.
+Then you will receive an array of decision entries.

 ### The Decision Entry

-Each decision entry implied one update request of data record which published/requested by the source application.
+Each decision entry implemented one update request of data record that was published/requested by the source application.

 The entry's body usually contains the Core ID of the target record.
 With the specified type in the headers, you can understand which record will be operated.

 <aside class="notice">
-With the <code>type</code> in the headers and the <code>Core ID</code> in the body, you will be able to find the target record to do operation.
+With the <code>type</code> in the headers and the <code>Core ID</code> in the body, you will be able to find the target record to execute the operation.
 </aside>

-Besides, when broker converting the request to decision entry, it added a *verb* into the headers, which tells the application what operation should do on the target record.
+In addition, when broker converted the request to decision entry, it added a *verb* into the headers, which tells the application what operation should do on the target record.
 The verb could be:

 - create: To create the record with the given attributes in the entry body.
 - update: To update the record with the given attributes in the entry body.
 - upsert: To update the record.
-If it does not existed, change to create it.
+If it does not exist, change to create it.
 - delete: To delete the record.

 ### Verb Mismatch

-TODO

 ## Send Update Reply